gregorio-project/hyphen-la/patterns/README.md

 - `hyph.la.phonetic.txt` contains the patterns for medieval and modern Latin considering the Italian pronunciation and Italian typographic rules

-See [doc](../doc/) folder for more on the respective hyphenation rules use.
+See [doc](../doc/) folder for more on the respective hyphenation rules used.

 ## Patterns elaboration